17 Best Bean to Cup Coffee Machines of 2022

 Check Price – Amazon UK

-DeLonghi in truth likes utilizing numbers ;-), 21.110, 21.116, 21.117, literally keep in mind that the first part of the number, in this case, ECAM 21, is the main model number, and the B or S is the colour (black or silver), and the final number is the specific variation, which is purely aesthetic differences as far as I’m able to tell.
+DeLonghi truly likes using numbers ;-), 21.110, 21.116, 21.117, just keep in mind that the first part of the number, in this case, ECAM 21, is the main model number, and the B or S is the colour (black or silver), and the final number is the specific variation, which is purely aesthetic differences as far as I’m able to tell.

-The 21.117 appears to differ from the first version of this model (21.110) basically with the colour of the Panarello wand and other slight colour differences, I can’t find any meaningful differences in specs, and I think there are unlikely to be as they’ll usually release a new model actually to alter something humble like the steam wand.
+The 21.117 appears to differ from the first version of this model (21.110) really with the colour of the Panarello wand and other slight colour differences, I can’t find any meaningful differences in specs, and I think there are unlikely to be as they’ll usually release a new model basically to change something modest like the steam wand.

 This leads me to the other variation of the Magnifica S, the ECAM250 which as far as I can see, other than slight aesthetic differences only differs due to the steam wand.